IEVS Applicant and Recipient Reports

 No match,

-• When applicable, throw the abstract in the burn bag if the abstract is completely invalid or otherwise inappropriate to the case.
+• If the abstract is completely invalid or otherwise inappropriate to the case, disregard.

 Example Example The IEVS abstract report shows UIB for a young child.
 Since this information is not reasonable, check to see if an adult member was using the child's SSN.
 If the information does not apply to any case member, then the abstract is invalid.